 - Go back to Step 4 and create as many Tour steps as you'd like!

-Tours will automatically display at the top of your Map interface.
+Tours will automatically display in the left sidebar of your Map interface.

-Click on the overflow button (•••) in the toolbar to:
+Click on the overflow button (•••) in the Tours tab to:

 The legend is a panel in the upper-right corner of the Map.
 Here you can choose colors and labels that you can apply to files or folders in your Map.